Caia-Tech/the-burden/README.md

 This repository contains supporting materials for "The Burden: Love, Logic, and the Lonely Space Between" by Marvin Tutt.

+## Notice: No Social Media Presence

+For security and legal reasons, I maintain no social media accounts on any platform, including:
+- LinkedIn
+- Twitter/X
+- Facebook
+- Instagram
+- Any other social networks

+Any profiles claiming to be Marvin Tutt or representing The Burden project are unauthorized and potentially malicious.
+Report impersonation to the platforms immediately.

+Official channels only: GitHub and email (owner@caiatech.com).

 ## Important Notice: Repository Under Active Surveillance

 **Update: June 28, 2025**